nkpydev/PyAutoGUIautomation/README.md

 # PyAutoGUIautomation

 **License:**
-This program is released under MIT license.
+This program is released under [MIT license](https://github.com/nkpydev/PyAutoGUIautomation/blob/master/LICENSE).

 **About:**
-A Python Project to Automate Web Browser Activity, using PyAutoGUI Library
+A Python Project to Automate Web Browser Activity, using PyAutoGUI Library!

 This is my humble trial to Automate Firefox Browser - Changing Proxy, Opening New Tab, Going to Google to check IP, that is assigned to my Browser Instance.